惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Harnessing AI to Enhance Cybersecurity

 Cisco is actively leveraging advanced AI Models to accelerate finding vulnerabilities and driving remediation.
-Deploying these models into our security processes allows us to find and fix vulnerabilities at a pace and previously unattainable.
+Deploying these models into our security processes allows us to find and fix vulnerabilities at a pace previously unattainable.
 At the same time, we recognize that adversaries will also take advantage of these evolving AI capabilities, increasing the urgency and complexity of cybersecurity defense.
 We prioritize cutting edge technologies and research to continuously evolve our tools, techniques, and processes by incorporating capabilities such as: AI-augmented scenarios into red teaming exercises, and deep security evaluations of our products against the sophisticated tactics enabled by these models.

 Prioritizing Risk to Empower Customers